Birds born in a cage don’t know how to fly

 The writer has met one of them (read Oh captain – my captain).
 Have you?

 How many teachers do we get to know until we finish school?
 And why just a handful of them inspire us?
 Is it just the cage, the way school works?
-Or maybe are the educators a part of the cage?
+Or maybe the educators too are part of the cage?

 ~~{}~~

-The army is a cage, this requires no more elaboration.
+The army is a cage, there’s no need to elaborate on that.

-The university plays its part in helping man to get used to submission.
+But also the university plays its role in helping a man to get used to submission.

-A friend of mine told me a few days after he entered university: “The way psychology is being taught, makes religion spring to mind.
-Beliefs and certainties.
+A friend of mine told me a few days after he entered the university: “The way psychology is being taught, brings religion to mind: beliefs and certainties.
 You are not allowed to question the model that the teachers teach.
 If you do, they simply won’t pass you.”

 ~~{}~~